NeRC: Neural Ranging Correction through Differentiable Moving Horizon Location Estimation: Conclusion, Limitations, and Future Work

-(1) {From centralized to distributed}: NeRC is currently trained offline using pre-collected datasets on a high-performance workstation.
-To harness ubiquitous data and computational resources, training NeRC in a distributed way is a worthwhile direction \cite{du2023accelerating}.
+(1) {From centralized to distributed}: Enabling onboard training and inference with data from heterogeneous devices is important for NeRC's distributed deployment \cite{du2023accelerating,xu2023practically,du2025decentralized}.
+It is also necessary to systematically investigate the spatial-temporal granularity at which NeRC models should be trained and distributed for large-scale use.

-(2) {From deep learning to pretraining}: NeRC learns from unlabeled data under the assumption that we know the reference routes along which the data were collected.
-Exploiting more general crowdsourced unlabeled GNSS data with minimal prior knowledge could pave the way for pretraining GNSS foundation models \cite{smith2024mapping}.
+(2) {From deep learning to pretraining}: NeRC learns from unlabeled data under the assumption that we know data collection routes.
+Exploiting crowdsourced data with minimal prior knowledge could pave the way for GNSS foundation models \cite{smith2024mapping}.

-(3) {From fingerprinting to generalization}: NeRC is currently designed to regress ranging errors of satellites observed in the same location during similar periods of days.
-Incorporating other sensing modalities shows potentials for generalizable error modeling \cite{weng2024gnssquest}.
+(3) {From fingerprinting to generalization}: NeRC is currently designed to regress ranging errors of satellites observed in the same region during similar periods of days.
+Incorporating other sensing modalities shows potential for generalizable error modeling \cite{weng2024gnssquest}.